oZwZo/DeepRUOTv2/README.md

 ## Evaluation

- After training, model checkpoints will be generated in the `results/` directory: `model_final` and `score_final`, which can then be used to inference trajectories.
+ After training, the performance of distribution matching and mass matching will be automatically evaluated using $\mathbf{W}_1$ and $TMV$ (https://arxiv.org/abs/2505.11197).
+Model checkpoints will be generated in the `results/` directory: `model_final` and `score_final`, which can then be used to inference trajectories.
 We provide a Jupyter notebook to plot the learned results in `evaluation/plot.ipynb`.
 Downstream analysis can be conducted using the provided notebook in `evaluation/analysis.ipynb` ([view tutorial](https://deepruot.readthedocs.io/en/latest/notebook/analysis.html)).

 ## How to cite